Hosvile/InfiniX/Library/Anti/AntiDebug/readme.md

 # Introduction
 ### What exactly is Anti-Debug?
 Anti-Debug is meant for exploiters (or perhaps game developers) who want to possibly replicate your script and this protects you from remote spies and more.
-I won't be in depth with what it protects you from to allow for more anonymousity.
+I won't be in depth with what it protects you from to allow for more anonymity.

 # Usage
 ```luau